xzrvr/G15Arch/README.md

 	- [Key delay](#key-delay)
 	- [AUR Helper](#aur-helper)

-# Arch Linux on Asus ROG Zephyrus G15 (GA502IV-AZ035T)
+# Arch Linux on Asus ROG Zephyrus G15 (GA502IV)
 Guide to install Arch Linux with btrfs, disc encryption, auto-snapshots, no-noise fan-curves on Asus ROG Zephyrus G15.
-Credits to [Unim8rix](https://github.com/Unim8trix/G14Arch), this guide is a fork of their guide with some variation.
+Credits to [Unim8rix](https://github.com/Unim8trix/G14Arch) and [k-amin07](https://github.com/k-amin07/G14Arch), this guide is a fork of k-amin07's with for the rog G15, some things edited for me, which is a fork of Unim8rix's original G14 arch guide

 ![desktop](desk.png)